tx00-web-en/Learning-Material-And-Tasks/material/jwt-task.md

-# Pair Programming Part 1: Build JWT from Scratch
+# Build JWT from Scratch

 ---